 N26 credit cards

 Since N26 doesn’t offer a credit card, you’ll have to look elsewhere.
 If you want a card with a great sign-up bonus, you might try the Chase Sapphire Preferred® Card.
-Upon opening, you get 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening that you can redeem for travel.
+Upon opening, you get 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening that you can redeem for travel.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 However, the card does have a $95 annual fee.

 N26 doesn’t offer any investing platform, but there are external options available, such as Merrill Edge.
 Its fees are reasonable at $6.95 per trade, and the company provides in-person support at around 2,500 locations through a partnership with Bank of America.
 You could also look into Ally Bank, which, like Merrill Edge, has no account minimum.
 Its fees are a bit lower at $4.95 per trade.